theMyle/python_file_sorter/README.md

 A simple python file sorter CLI app

 ## PySorter v1.0
-Created by John Kyle J. Desamparo
 Date: 13/06/2023
 Python Version: [Python 3.11.4]

 ## Notes

 Hi!
 This is a hobby project of mine, the PySorter.
 I'm a newbie self-taught programmer who loves to code bread.
 Feel free to re-use or change the code to your liking.
 If you have any comments, issues, or suggestions, feel free to reach out.
-You can contact me via Gmail: jangkayld@gmail.com or Twitter: @Benf_105.
+You can contact me via Twitter: @Benf_105.

 ## What is PySorter